 “I’m just a guy from Holland who made a short travel video about my trip to Romania and it’s kind of crazy to realize that it went viral and created the ‘buzz’ that it did.
 From the moment it went viral I have gotten so many nice messages from Romanian people on Facebook and Vimeo about how much they liked it.
 It’s the best compliment I could wish for and it makes me feel humble at the same time”

-The amateur video editor says there are a couple of moments that he did not include in the final version of the clip, wanting to keep it “short and sweet”.
+The video editor says there are a couple of moments that he did not include in the final version of the clip, wanting to keep it “short and sweet”.

 “I think I shot roughly two hours of footage during that trip.
 I knew I had to leave a lot of stuff out because I wanted the end result to be ‘short but sweet’.
 Among the things that I could not include were a trip to a market place in Bucharest and several moments of meeting people while walking through the streets of Bucharest”, Peter explains.